kwickramasekara/photo-grid/README.md

 | `title`                            | Photo Grid title                                                                                 |

 > **Warning**
-> It is highly [recommended](https://www.sanity.io/docs/environment-variables) to use environment variables to store these values even though they get bundled with the Javascript files during the build process.
+> It is highly [recommended](https://www.sanity.io/docs/environment-variables) to use environment variables to store these values to avoid checking them into version control.
+However do note that they get bundled with client-side Javascript during the build process.
 To do so, create a `.env` file in the root directory with `SANITY_STUDIO_PROJECT_ID` and `SANITY_STUDIO_DATASET` variables.
-Remember to set these variables in your production environment as well.
+Remember to set these variables in your CI/CD environment as well.

 > **Note**
 > Make sure to restart the apps after making config changes.